WilsonVo/Projects/README.md

 * Many more tests which cannot be outlined all on this README.

 ## How to run the program
+Reccomended to run on Mac's at 125% magnification for best viewing experience.
 In order to run the program copy the GitHub Repository to your desired integrate development environment.
 Navigate to the following:

  Backend -> src -> main -> PurePlateServer